Waterford's Second Street School

 The new building served from the beginning as church as well as school.
 African Methodist services were held here until 1891, when John Wesley Church was built near the mill.
 One student recalled attending Baptist services at the school around the turn of the century.
 Black children from the village and nearby farms attended the school until 1957, when it was closed by the School Board.
 Recognizing its historical significance, the Waterford Foundation acquired the building in 1977.

 The Waterford Foundation runs the Second Street School Living History Program.
-Since 1984, third- and fourth-grade students from Loudoun County and neighboring areas have been recreating a school day in 1880 by taking on the roles of the African-American children who actually attended the school at that time.
+Since 1984, more than 45,000 third- and fourth-grade students from Loudoun County and neighboring areas have been recreating a school day in 1880 by taking on the roles of the African-American children who actually attended the school at that time.
 Look what a recent class thought »

 The program, developed with the help of The National Endowment for the Humanities, fosters an appreciation of the opportunities and limitations faced by black children in a segregated one-room school.
 Recitation, seat work with slates and copy books, memory exercises, and a spelling bee are part of the two-hour school "day".